segasai/minimint/README.md

 ## Synthetic stellar populations
-If you are interested in synthetic stellar populations you will need the implementation of the IMF.
+If you are interested in synthetic stellar populations you will need an implementation of the IMF.
 For this you may want to use https://github.com/keflavich/imf

 ## Acknowledgement

 If you are using this package please cite it through zenodo link https://doi.org/10.5281/zenodo.4002971
-Also make sure you acknowledge MIST isochrones https://waps.cfa.harvard.edu/MIST/
+Also make sure that you acknowledge MIST isochrones https://waps.cfa.harvard.edu/MIST/